SpaceVim/SpaceVim/README.md

 ```
 before use SpaceVim, you should install the plugin by `call dein#install()`

-installation of neovim/vim with python support:
+Installation of neovim/vim with python support:
 > [neovim installation](https://github.com/neovim/neovim/wiki/Installing-Neovim)

 > [Building Vim from source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source)